 That’s right, making your own cleaning products can save you money and be part of your plan to live a greener lifestyle.
 What’s more, they actually work!

-Here are some natural product solutions to common household cleaning problems.
+Here are some of the best natural product solutions for 6 common household cleaning problems:

 Most of us just go and buy a new one when our shower curtain gets moldy.
 After all they’re cheap, right?